Discover Belper – Belper Heritage Walks

 Heritage Walk 2

-Belper has a strong industrial past, with cotton spinning, hosiery production, nail-making and the iron foundries providing thousands of jobs for many, many years.
-This walk begins at De Bradelei Mill, the one time HQ of George Brettle and Co. once one of the most renowned manufacturers of hosiery and other cotton goods.
-On this site, stockings were once produced for George III and his grand-daughter Queen Victoria, and it is said the cotton vest worn by Admiral Horatio Nelson at the Battle of Trafalgar in 1805 was a Brettle vest.
+Belper has a strong industrial past, with cotton spinning, hosiery production, nail-making and the iron foundries providing thousands of jobs for many years.
+This walk begins at De Bradelei Mill, once the HQ of George Brettle and Co, one of the most renowned manufacturers of hosiery and other cotton goods.
+On this site, stockings were produced for George III and his grand-daughter Queen Victoria, and the cotton vest worn by Admiral Horatio Nelson at the Battle of Trafalgar in 1805.
 The interpretation board under the arches leading to the car park will tell you more about the company.

 Walk through the large arch on to the main road – this is the A6, which follows the line of the turnpike road provided between Derby and Manchester in 1816-18.
 From the archway, look right and you will see the large gritstone warehouse of 1850 on the far side of the roundabout.
 This belonged to Wards, another major hosiery company.